 Respectful and responsive communication.
 Students engage in constructive, respectful dialogue with others when their values and beliefs are challenged, and treat classmates, classroom and practicum instructors, staff, clients, and others in a respectful and nonjudgmental manner.
-Students respond promptly to all forms of correspondence from classroom instructors, practicum instructors, staff, clients, others, and when working on projects, classmates. respond promptly to email.
+Students respond promptly to all forms of correspondence including emails from classroom instructors, practicum instructors, staff, clients, others, and when working on projects, classmates.
 Students use electronic devices in the classroom, practicum, and other activities in a manner that is consistent with the course, practicum agency, and any university policies.
 Students demonstrate professional and respectful oral and written communication skills in coursework and practica, including when they are using social media for UI coursework or practica that are part of their UI curriculum.
 Note that "professional" and "respectful" may not be determined on the basis of the viewpoint being expressed, but rather the manner in which expression occurs.
-For example, a pattern of disruptive expression that interferes with the instructor's ability to manage the class.Expression of unpopular viewpoints is consistent with appropriate classroom conduct.
+For example, a pattern of disruptive expression that interferes with the instructor's ability to manage the class.
+Expression of unpopular viewpoints is consistent with appropriate classroom conduct.
 Students in the SSW should be prepared to perceive and respond to all types of viewpoints on all types of issues.

-Minor violation All forms of disrespectful communication are considered moderate to serious violations, provided that the disrespectfulness is not determined on the basis of the viewpoint expressed provided that the disrespectfulness is not determined on the basis of the viewpoint expressed.
+Violations: All forms of disrespectful communication are considered moderate to serious violations, provided that the disrespectfulness is not determined on the basis of the viewpoint expressed.